 According to Consumer Credit, 34% of military families report not being able to pay bills, 11% of military families have debt in collections and only 50% of military families reported that they had set aside funds sufficient to cover expenses for three months in case of emergency.
 In addition, 91% of military families report having at least one credit card compared to their civilian counterparts at 69%.

-Overall, 84% of enlisted service members and/or their families, that make up 82% of the total Armed Forces, report having significant worries about personal finances and continually put life decisions on hold, like buying a house or pursing higher education, until they become more financially stable.
+Overall, 84% of enlisted service members and/or their families, that make up 82% of the total Armed Forces, report having significant worries about personal finances and continually putting life decisions on hold, like buying a house or pursuing higher education, until they become more financially stable.

-Over the course of 10-week, 17% of active duty military spouses lost their jobs, 22% of military families reported a loss in income and 19% shared that they are extremely tight on finances.
-During this time, 15% of military families reported an increase in spending on groceries and 10% experienced housing financial issues.
+Over the course of 10 weeks, 17% of active duty military spouses lost their jobs, 22% of military families reported a loss in income and 19% shared that they are extremely tight on finances.
+During this time, 15% of military families reported an increase in spending on groceries and 10% experienced housing finance issues.

 1. Spend time with your money

 Financial trouble is one of the leading causes of divorce in the United States.
 Marriage and relationships take work.
 While you strive to “never stop dating your spouse,” our first tip is to have a financial date night with them!
 It’s not a glamorous date night, but it can be a major step in improving your relationship and quality of life.

 Block out time each week to work on your financial goals, reconnect with them, and talk about them with your significant other and family members.
 Don’t ignore your debt or financial situation.
 The more time you spend with your budget, the easier it becomes to talk about your finances and not be stressed out about them.
 Plus, it’s a great way to see progress in your steps to becoming a financially healthy family.

 Organization is the key to success!
 Design a budget notebook or excel sheet that documents money coming in and where it is going.
 Begin to audit your spending by looking at past bank statements.
 Keep your receipts to track spending habits and start creating boundaries on spending.